EdwinMindcraft/origins-forge/README.md

 ```

 You can find file ids on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/origins-forge/files).

+### Backup Mavens
+Viable alternatives if one of these two methods don't work are the [Modrinth Maven](https://docs.modrinth.com/docs/tutorials/maven/) or [JitPack](https://jitpack.io/#EdwinMindcraft/origins-forge) (using a commit hash).

 ### Changes from fabric
 Apoli for forge is partial rewrite of the fabric version, as such many compatiblity features